lotfibtr2/bare-metal-embedded-journey/README.md

 								             -->{.bss(.data(main.o), .bss(led.o)}
 led.c -->led.o {.text, .data, .bss, rodata}----->
 ````
-We also have the so-called ````Locator```` which is a part of the linker and it is how you wish to merge different sections and assign adresses to different sections.
+We also have the so-called ````Locator```` which is a part of the linker and it is how you wish to merge different sections and assign addresses to different sections.